department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
   The VA legacy appeals process has changed to a decision review process.
-To disagree or appeal a VA decision dated on or after February 19, 2019, you now choose from 3 decision review options described below.
+If you disagree with a VA decision dated on or after February 19, 2019, you can choose one of the following decision review options to continue your case.
 If you aren't satisfied with that review, you can try another eligible option.
 </div>

 <div class="usa-alert usa-alert-info">